SafeExamBrowser/seb-server/docs/client_config.rst

   specific Client configuration.
 - Then either on the list or in the view mode of the form, use the "Activate Client Configuration" action on the right action pane to activate the client configuration
 - Now there is a "Export Client Configuration" action in the detail view of the client configuration.
 Use the "Export Client Configuration" action to start a download dialog.
-Choose "Save As" and download the file with the name "SEBClientSettings.seb".
+Choose "Save As" and download the file with the name "SEBServerSettings.seb".
 - This file can now be published as download-link within a public server where SEB user can click and start the download and startup of the SEB client automatically.

 **Deactivate a Client Configuration**